AY2425S2-CS2113-F13-2/tp/docs/DeveloperGuide.md

 Step 4.
 The typing practice results is displayed to the user with `UI.showZenModeEndGame`

+### Typing Targets Feature

+Typing Targets are facilitated by `TypingTargetList`, `TypingTarget`, `TypingTargetSpeed`, and `TypingTargetScore`.
+`TypingTargetList` contains various `TypingTarget` instances, which can be of class `TypingTargetSpeed` or `TypingTargetScore`.

+The user can issue the command `targetspeedadd` or `targetscoreadd` to add a typing target for speed or score respectively.
+When the target is hit when the user finishes a `normal` typing test, the program will inform the user that their target has been successfully reached.

 ## Product scope

 ### Target user profile